-In January 2016, our program launched its new model for learning in our Thursday afternoon protected half-day for residents.
+Traditional residency lectures focus on teaching facts and medical knowledge, often in slideshow format.
+Unfortunately, this is an ineffective approach to learning.
+In January 2016, our program launched a new model for learning in our Thursday afternoon protected half-day for residents.
 It has been a great success!

-Our new case-based learning format has small groups of residents working together under faculty guidance to diagnose and treat different clinical scenarios.
-Small groups gradually learn more information about the case from their own workups, with attention to the financial cost of any testing they order.
-From a master topic list to cover the core content in family medicine, faculty instructors use real patients from their own clinical practices.
+Our new case-based learning format has small groups of residents working together to diagnose and treat different clinical scenarios.
+Small groups gradually learn more information about the case from their own workups.
+Faculty use real patients from their own clinical practices.
 This allows them to teach more than the usual biomedical aspects of a particular situation.
 They have firsthand knowledge of the psychosocial impact of the illness, cultural issues related to the illness or treatment, and often the long-term impact on a particular patient or their family.

 Psychosocial Medicine Core Curriculum

 A 12-month program of seminars held every 4 weeks for PGY-1 residents.
-The first half of the curriculum focuses on unique aspects of the patient's story at different times in their family life-cycle-infancy and childhood, adolescence, coupling, parenthood, middle age, and older age.
-The second half of the curriculum develops Advanced Interviewing skills including: agenda setting, active listening and empathy, and negotiating a treatment plan.
+The first half of the curriculum focuses on unique aspects of the patient's story at different times in their family life-cycle –childhood, adolescence, coupling, parenthood, middle age, and older age.
+The second half of the curriculum develops Advanced Interviewing skills including agenda setting, active listening, empathy, and negotiating a treatment plan.